Texas Parents Left 11-Year-Old Alone At Home For Days To Attend Concert

 On August 23, the girl’s great-aunt had phoned the couple’s home and spoken to the girl, who had informed her she had been left at home alone while her parents were out of state.
 The great-aunt then called the police and asked them to do a welfare check on her.
 As reported by ABC News, the little girl said that her parents had left the previous day, on August 22, to attend a performance of the band Godflesh.

-When deputies of the Sheriff’s office arrived at the house, she was trying to cook food on the stove, and told them that she had tried calling her parents, but their phones were going to voicemail.
+When deputies of the sheriff’s office arrived at the house, she was trying to cook food on the stove and told them that she had tried calling her parents, but their phones were going to voicemail.
 The deputies tried to phone Guerrero’s phone as well for more than an hour, but he never answered or called back.

 “It was clear to our deputy the child was clearly in need of supervision, the laws on child endangerment are very clear,” Precinct 4 Constable Mark Herman said.

 A while later, Yearnd did call back, telling the police she was in Louisiana.
-Court documents state that she eventually confessed to having been in Detroit for the concert, but claimed that her sister had been asked to check in on her daughter.
+Court documents state that she eventually confessed to having been in Detroit for the concert but claimed that her sister had been asked to check in on her daughter.

 According to the girl, it wasn’t the first time her parents had left her home alone.
 She had only been expecting them home around midnight on August 24.
 She had also not been left any instructions or contact details for who she should call in case of an emergency.